Former Catalan leader Puigdemont detained in Germany

 Leaving Belgium had exposed him again to the risk of arrest.

-Spain's Supreme Court ruled on Friday that 25 Catalan leaders would be tried for rebellion, embezzlement or disobeying the state.

-Supreme Court judge Pablo Llarena also sent five separatist leaders to pre-trial jail.
-Their detention sparked protests across Catalonia.
+Supreme Court judge Pablo Llarena also sent five separatist leaders to pre-trial jail, sparking protests across Catalonia.

-(Additional reporting by Andres Gonzalez in Madrid; Writing by Julien Toyer; Editing by Mark Heinrich/Keith Weir)
+(Additional reporting by Andres Gonzalez in Madrid and Thorsten Severin in Berlin; Writing by Julien Toyer; Editing by Matthew Mpoke Bigg)